 Bruce Beck is in his 18th year with NBC 4 New York.
 He is the station's lead sports anchor.
 Beck is also the host of NBC 4’s popular Sunday night sports show "Sports Final."
 Beck is the host and sideline reporter for New York Giants pre-season football.

 Beck received a 2011 New York Sports Emmy for his interview with former Rutgers football player Eric LeGrand.
 He also received the 2006 New York Emmy for Outstanding Sports Anchor and was the recipient of a 1999 New York Emmy Award for outstanding On-Camera Achievement in Sports Reporting.
-Overall, he has received nine New York Sports Emmys, one Mid-Atlantic Sports Emmy, and three national Cable Ace Awards.
+Overall, he has received eight New York Sports Emmys, one Mid-Atlantic Sports Emmy, and three national Cable Ace Awards.
 The National Sportscasters and Sportswriters Association (NSSA) elected him New York State Sportscaster of the Year six straight times -- from 2007 through 2012.
 He received the honor for the seventh time in 2014.

 The versatile sportscaster has covered a multitude of events for News 4 including 3 Super Bowls, the World Series, the NBA Finals, the Stanley Cup Finals, the U.S. Open Tennis Championship, the U.S. Open Golf Championship, the NCAA Final Four, the Kentucky Derby and the 2002, 2004, 2006, 2008 and 2012 Olympic Games.

 Beck was the host of WNBC-TV's coverage of the ING New York City Marathon.
 He also hosted the Toyota Giants Report with Coach Tom Coughlin, and The Rutgers Report with Coach Greg Schiano.
 He has hosted and contributed to a number of WNBC-TV specials including the Belmont Stakes, the U.S. Open Golf Championship, and "Glory Days," which preceded New York Yankees postseason games.
 In addition, Beck has hosted the Sun America Sports Desk and the All-State Sports Update for NBC Sports, and served as a sideline reporter for the network's coverage of the NBA and WNBA on NBC.

 Beck was a regular contributor to WOR radio’s morning show with John Gambling.
 In addition, he is the host of the weekly Rutgers University basketball and football shows which air on MSG Network.
 He was the blow-by-blow man for professional boxing on Epix in 2011, 2012 and 2013.